uwolf/ruby_llm/docs/configuration.md

 ```

 {: .note }
-You only need to set the API keys for the providers you actually plan to use.
+You only need to set configuration options you need and the API keys for the providers you actually plan to use.
 Attempting to use an unconfigured provider will result in a `RubyLLM::ConfigurationError`.

 ## Provider API Keys